jkuszmaul/strava/README.md

 If you want to access any more detailed information, you will need to give further permissions to the application to be able to read things.
 To this end, you may run the `./get_activities_demo.py`.
-This demo will attempt to query all the activities which you have and print them out as it goes.
+This demo will attempt to query a random week of activities and print them out.
 At first, this will fail due to insufficient permissions.
 When it does so, it will attempt to open a webpage in your browser.
 This will give you the option to give the application varying levels of access to view your data (it will overask; you may